lorddusk/HQM/CONTRIBUTING.md

 ## Contributing
 First of all, thanks for contributing! :sparkles: :+1:

+### Common "Issues"
+Don't file these issues, because they are NOT issues.

+1. Quest editing doesn't work on servers!
+	* I know, it's a design choice and a necesity to make sure editing won't corrupt while saving.

 ### Creating an Issue
 HQM crashes every time :bomb:?
 Have a suggestion?
 Found a :bug:?
 Create an issue now!